G3Dx5/video2audio/README.md

 ## video2audio

-Simple bash script for using the avconc command line tool.
+Simple bash script for using the avconv command line tool (libav).

 The script asks the user for the (input) video file then a name for the (output) audio file.